myungjinlee/GLYCO/README.md

    - 1.3.
 The name of protein residues in PDB file should be as below.
 Especially, please check if your histidine is defined as one of below histidine names.<br />
     ALA ARG ASN ASP CYS GLN GLU GLY HSD HID HIS HIE ILE LEU LYS MET PHE PRO SER THR TRP TYR VAL<br />
    - 1.4.
 Glycans in the input PDB files should be defined as either ATOM or HETATM.<br />
+   - 1.5.
+(If you want to run multiple frames) name of the pdb files should be frame_1.pdb, frame_2.pdb, frame_3.pdb ... etc.

 **2. Download GLYCO**